-Activity Risks Activity Isolation and access Risks Correctly isolating supply but not discharging residual energy (e.g. a capacitive charge may be present in power supplies, single-phase motors or high power factor fluorescent fittings).
-Insulation and equipment failing or partially breaking down.
-Earth connection failing to stop an electric shock in earthed conductive parts when step and touch potentials exist.
-Carrying out the task causes a person, something a person may be handling or something a person is in contact with to intrude into minimum safe approach distances.
-A power system conducting fault current or being subject to high inrush currents.
-Instructions or markings on the parts being inadequate, incorrect or both.
-Using equipment not designed for, or incapable of, an operation(e.g. opening a 'no load - bus tie' under load conditions or relying on an open circuit breaker as an isolation point).
-Another person energising circuits while a worker is working on them, or a vehicle hitting a pole.
-Natural elements (e.g. lightning or wind) causing static charges, overhead mains to clash or a high voltage circuit to fall onto a low-voltage circuit.
-The inter-core capacitive effects of long multi-phase cables.
-Changes to wiring not being reflected in drawings i.e. the drawings are not 'as built' (e.g. a live control or supervision circuit being present though the drawing indicates otherwise).
-If there has been an error in wiring, opening the isolator may not deenergise the switchboard (e.g. if incorrect connection (incorrect polarity) occurred in the service to an installation, opening the main switch will open the neutral circuit trather than the active circuit.
-Intentionally disabling an interlock while performing a task (e.g. in a switchboard with an integrated circuit breaker, isolator and earth switch, the operator accidentally moving the isolator into the earthed position).
-Poor direction and insufficient knowledg
+- Correctly isolating supply but not discharging residual energy (e.g. a capacitive charge may be present in power supplies, single-phase motors or high power factor fluorescent fittings). - Insulation and equipment failing or partially breaking down. - Earth connection failing to stop an electric shock in earthed conductive parts when step and touch potentials exist. - Carrying out the task causes a person, something a person may be handling or something a person is in contact with to intrude into minimum safe approach distances. - A power system conducting fault current or being subject to high inrush currents. - Instructions or markings on the parts being inadequate, incorrect or both. - Using equipment not designed for, or incapable of, an operation(e.g. opening a 'no load bus tie' under load conditions or relying on an open circuit breaker as an isolation point). - Another person energising circuits while a worker is working on them, or a vehicle hitting a pole. - Natural elements (e.g. lightning or wind) causing static charges, overhead mains to clash or a high voltage circuit to fall onto a lowvoltage circuit. - The inter-core capacitive effects of long multi-phase cables. - Changes to wiring not being reflected in drawings i.e. the drawings are not 'as built' (e.g. a live control or supervision circuit being present though the drawing indicates otherwise). - If there has been an error in wiring, opening the isolator may not deenergise the switchboard (e.g. if incorrect connection (incorrect polarity) occurred in the service to an installation, opening the main switch will open the neutral circuit rather than the active circuit). - Intentionally disabling an interlock to perform a task (e.g. opening the shutter of a 'rackable' circuit breaker for testing to prove it has been de-energised in the orifice). - Inadvertently disabling an interlock while performing a task (e.g. in a switchboard with an integrated circuit breaker, isolator and earth switch, the operator accidentally moving the isolator into the earthed position). - Poor direction and insufficient knowledge.
+For example a worker is instructed to apply a set of earths and short circuits at a Ring Main Unit (RMU).
+The worker correctly observes the isolator is open, however, they assume the earth switch can be closed because the isolator is open.
+As most RMUs are configured so the earth switch earths the cable, not the busbar, the worker could be earthing and short-circuiting a live circuit. - When applying a set of portable earths and short-circuits, accidental or inadvertent contact is made with live parts.
+If this occurs, the worker is using a device that is conducting fault current. - The threshold value (lowest level of indication or reading) of a test device causing a misleading interpretation of a test to prove it is deenergised.
+Depending on the device used, an indication that parts are